| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 an entry in the FAQ about this (see section Files left in build directory after distclean), make sure you

-read it before playing with distcleancheck_listfiles
+read it before playing with distcleancheck_listfiles.

-also checks that the uninstall
+distcheck also checks that the uninstall rule works

-properly, both for ordinary and DESTDIR
+properly, both for ordinary and DESTDIR builds.
+It does this

 by invoking ‘make uninstall’, and then it checks the install tree